 Do you like to immerse yourself too while travelling?
-Then read on and experience Rio like a local!
+Then read on and experience the best local things to do in Rio de Janeiro!

 1. Start your day in a juice bar